Sengalipuram Muthanna

 Sengalipuram was "Shivakalipuram" as it is known in the Shastras, where hundreds of Dikshithar families are living for generations up to today and where great saints like Sri Muthannaval and scholars like Sri Anantharama Deekshithar were born.
 Sri Vaidhyanatha Dikshitar was known as Periya Muthannaval in the village while his brother Subbarama Dikshitar was called Chinna Muthannaval.

 Life

-Sengalipuram Muthannaval was a famous teacher in the area and had a lot of young students in his Gurukul.
-Muthannaval was a Guru with a great deal of patience who knew that little steps in learning go a long way.
-He loved to make students comfortable so that the students enjoyed having him as their teacher and looked forward to come to the classes each day.
-He created a non-threatening, welcoming environment that nurtured each of the students.
-He understood students and knew what motivates them and how to scaffold activities to ensure that maximum learning occurred.
-He easily built relationships with his students as well as their parents.
-He was a lifelong learner committed to his profession.
-He ensured that all students reach their maximum potential.
-He constantly strove to 'reach and teach' every student under his care.
-Such was the reputation of Muthannaval.
+Sengalipuram Muthannaval was a teacher in the area and had a lot of young students in his Gurukul.
+Muthannaval was a Guru regarded as having patience who belived that little steps in learning go a long way.
+He aimed to make students comfortable so that the students would enjoy having him as their teacher and would be motivated to come to the classes each day.
+He created a non-threatening, welcoming environment for each of the students.
+He aimed to understand students and what motivates them in order to scaffold activities.
+He built relationships with his students as well as their parents.
+He was a lifelong learner.